Emergency Rental Assistance Program

 The Emergency Rental Assistance Program, a part of the federal stimulus package passed in late December, makes available $25 billion to assist households that are unable to pay rent and utilities due to the COVID-19 pandemic.

-Since early January, community partners and experts have been engaged to help assess community needs and capacity and inform development of a local Emergency Rental Assistance Program.
-Program launch is anticipated in the spring.
-Renters looking for more information about the federal program can visit https://home.treasury.gov/policy-issues/cares/emergency-rental-assistance-program.
+Since early January, community partners and experts have been engaged to help assess community needs and capacity and inform development of the Pinellas County Emergency Rental Assistance Program.

 Temporary halt for residential evictions

-Under the CDC’s order you must provide a copy of the declaration to your landlord, owner of the residential property where you live, or other person who has a right to have you evicted or removed from where you live.
+Under the CDC’s order, tenants must provide a copy of the Eviction Protection Declaration to their landlord, owner of the residential property where they live, or other person who has a right to have the tenant evicted or removed from their home.
 Each adult listed on the lease, rental agreement, or housing contract should complete this declaration.

-Unless the CDC order is extended, changed, or ended, the order prevents you from being evicted or removed from where you are living through March 31, 2021.
+Unless the CDC order is extended, changed, or ended, the order prevents tenants from being evicted or removed from their homes through June 30, 2021.

-You are still required to pay rent and follow all the other terms of your lease and rules of the place where you live.
-You may also still be evicted for reasons other than not paying rent or making a housing payment.
-This declaration is sworn testimony, meaning that you can be prosecuted, go to jail, or pay a fine if you lie, mislead, or omit important information.
+Tenants are still required to pay rent and follow all the other terms of their lease and rules of the place where they live.
+Tenants may also still be evicted for reasons other than not paying rent or making a housing payment.
+This declaration is sworn testimony, meaning that tenants can be prosecuted, go to jail, or pay a fine if they lie, mislead, or omit important information.

 Local eviction assistance